3point14guy/notes/1_command_line/intro_to_programming_and_command_line.md

 * Homework will be breifly reviewed at the start of each session.
 This will give an opportunity to address any questions.
 * Classes will be a mixture of lecture and hands on coding.
 * We'll take a 10 minute break every hour.
 It is important to give your mind a break.
 Please talk about something else, do something else.
 It really makes a difference!
 * Homework will be assigned at the end of class.
-I will not be giving any help, tips or hints on homework until after it is due.
-Any questions about topics after that we go over it in class can be discussed during office hours.
 So much of programming is solving problems and sometimes these problems are not solved easily or quickly.
 You have to try from multiple approaches.
 Also, leaving a problem for a while and coming back to it later often gives your brain time to process the problem subconsciously.
+Therefore, I will be available for help, tips or hints on homework during the office hours after it is due.
 * Materials will be published in the Titus Portal (link in Useful Resources) after each piece of the curriculum has been delivered.
+(I have your usernames and passwords if you don't have them already.)
 * We will build several projects during the bootcamp
     - Please feel free to work on as many of your own projects as you like for practice.
 * There will office hours for each session.
 Please take advantage of this time to get answers to any questions or address any concerns you may have.
 This is also a great time for you to give us feedback on how we are doing.